 The test protocol and the specification have to be approved upfront and ensure traceability to each other.

 The test execution is recorded as outlined.
-All deviations from the predefined specifications are recorded, evaluated against their impact on the (GXP) requirements and resolved where required according to < <.
+All deviations from the predefined specifications are recorded, evaluated against their impact on the (GXP) requirements and resolved where required according to SOP-06 Deviation and Nonconformity Management.
 The defect list is part of the final report.

 All information from the test scripts along with the specifications and defect lists, along with all other relevant information are concluded in a final report.
 The report must state if the final assessment is deemed successful or not.
 Any items that remain open should be converted to a CAPA to ensure follow- up actions and traceability.